 For example, until the early 1900s, rabbits were classified as rodents (order Rodentia).
 As more information was gathered about the animals and their nearest relatives, biologists shifted their perception and moved rabbits and into the small, specific taxonomic order Lagomorpha where they remain today alongside pikas and hares.Music classification works in precisely the same way.
 It assesses individual characteristics of songs and albums and places them in categories relative to their most closely related creations.

-The boundaries of genres are therefore defined by the density or sparseness of common traits: dense clusters of similar creations form the heart of a music style while relative gaps in creative approaches or distinct differences form the demarcation lines.
+The boundaries of genres are therefore defined by the density or sparseness of common traits: dense clusters of similar creations form the heart of a music style while relative gaps in creative approaches form the demarcation lines.

 The rabbit also illustrates an important aspect of music taxonomy: classifications change over time as more knowledge is gathered about creations and their relatives, particularly as artists contribute to new styles of music.
 In this way, genres tend to be loose and flexible when they are new and become increasingly firm as hundreds and thousands of similar albums are made in and around them.

 Just as with animals, there is gray area among music creations that causes blurred edges and overlap between categories.
 This is true in broad examinations of genres, though it is often relevant within a single artist’s discography and even within a single album.
-For this reason, genre terms are always an approximation and are always relative, meaning there are no “correct” or final categorizations.
+For this reason, genre terms are often an approximation and are always relative, meaning there are rarely any “correct” or final categorizations.

 Moreover, few creations can be properly described using a single label, and in the interest of clarity, it is perfectly natural to describe a song or album using multiple genre names, adjectives, and blend words, such as death-thrash, cybersynth, and traditional heavy metal.